William Scovell Savory: Biography

-In 1859 he succeeded Sir James Paget as lecturer on general anatomy and physiology.
-In 1861 he became assistant surgeon, and in 1867 surgeon, holding the latter post till 1891; and from 1869 to 1889 he was lecturer on surgery.
+In 1859, he succeeded Sir James Paget as lecturer on general anatomy and physiology.
+In 1861, he became assistant surgeon, and in 1867 surgeon, holding the latter post till 1891; and from 1869 to 1889 he was lecturer on surgery.
 In the College of Surgeons he was a man of the greatest influence, and was president for four successive years, 1885–1888.
 As Hunterian professor of comparative anatomy and physiology (1859–1861), he lectured on General Physiology and the Physiology of Food.
-In 1884 he delivered the Bradshaw Lecture (on the Pathology of Cancer) and in 1887 the Hunterian oration to the Royal College of Physicians.
+In 1884, he delivered the Bradshaw Lecture (on the Pathology of Cancer) and in 1887 the Hunterian oration to the Royal College of Physicians.

 In 1879, at Cork, he had declared against Listerism at the meeting of the British Medical Association, the last public expression, it has been said, by a prominent surgeon against the now accepted method of modern surgery.
-In 1887 he became surgeon-extraordinary to Queen Victoria, and, in 1890 he was made a baronet.
+In 1887, he became surgeon-extraordinary to Queen Victoria, and, in 1890 he was made a baronet.
 Savory, who was an able operator, but averse from exhibitions of brilliancy, was a powerful and authoritative man in his profession, his lucidity of expression being almost as valuable as his great knowledge of physiology and anatomy.

 Personal life

-He married, on 30 Nov 1854, Louisa Frances Borradaile (1821–1867).
-They had an only son, Sir Borradaile Savory, rector of St Bartholomew-the-Great, who succeeded him as second baronet.
-In 1884 he bought a country property called The Woodlands, Hollybush Hill, Stoke Poges, Buckinghamshire.
+On 30 November 1854, he married Louisa Frances Borradaile (1821–1867).
+They had an only son, Borradaile Savory.
+In 1884, he bought a country property called The Woodlands, Hollybush Hill, Stoke Poges, Buckinghamshire.

-He died on the 4th March 1895 in London and was buried on the western side of Highgate Cemetery.
+He died on the 4 March 1895, aged 68, in London and was buried on the western side of Highgate Cemetery.